 Companies that are SMEs (see below) are entitled to an additional deduction of 86% (expenditure incurred prior to 1 April 2023: 130%) of qualifying R&D expenditure for expenditure that is not subsidised.
-For non-taxpaying SMEs a cash alternative of up to 18.6 pence for every pound of qualifying expenditure may be available depending on their current year tax losses (expenditure incurred prior to 1 April 2023: 33.35 pence).
-From 1 April 2023, this is increased to 27 pence for certain R&D-intensive non-taxpaying SMEs with qualifying R&D expenditure of at least 40% of total expenditure.
-For accounting periods beginning on or after 1 April 2021, the cash credit available to SMEs is capped at £20,000 plus three times the amount paid in respect of PAYE and Employee Class 1 NIC liabilities.
-A company is exempt from the cap if its employees are creating, preparing to create or actively managing intellectual property, and qualifying R&D expenditure does not include more than 15% of spend relating to connected party subcontractors or connected party externally provided workers.
+For non-taxpaying SMEs a cash payment of up to 18.6p for every pound of qualifying expenditure may be available depending on their current year tax losses (expenditure incurred prior to 1 April 2023: 33.35p).
+From 1 April 2023; this increased to 27p for certain R&D-intensive non-taxpaying SMEs with qualifying R&D expenditure of at least 40% of total expenditure (see above).

-A cap limits the total amount of SME R&D a company can claim on each project to $\in$ 7.5 million and a going concern requirement applies.
+A cap limits the total amount of SME R&D a company can claim on each project to $\le$ 7.5 million and a going concern requirement applies.